 Another common motion is a 995 motion, but is only used in felony cases after a defendant has been held to answer after a preliminary hearing.
 These motions are used when it is believed that either, 1) a defendant’s constitutional rights were violated at the preliminary hearing; 2) there was insufficient or illegal evidence was used to hold the defendant to answer; 3) the prosecutor failed to timely file charges; or, 4) the judge at the preliminary hearing made a factual determination that undermines the prosecutor’s case.

 If your case goes to trial, you will benefit from the fact that we prepare for trial with every client we represent.
 We have earned the respect of prosecutors and judges in Fresno County.
-At trial, it will be possible to present evidence and witnesses, to cross examine the DA's witnesses, which may include the officer who arrested you, and to present an argument on your behalf.
+At trial, it will be possible to present evidence and witnesses, to cross-examine the district attorney's witnesses, which may include the officer who arrested you.
+You are also allowed to present an argument on your behalf.

 If the charges are dropped or if you are exonerated, you will have the freedom to quickly put this experience behind you.
-In the event that you enter a guilty plea, you may receive a harsh sentence with penalties which can last a lifetime.
+In the event that you enter a guilty plea or found guilty by a jury, you may receive a harsh sentence with penalties which can last a lifetime.
 It is important that you have an experienced DUI attorney on your side to fight for a lighter sentence.